zoecyber001/locksafe/README.md

-<b><h1>Lock Safe Script</h1></b>
+<b><h1>Lock Safe</h1></b>

-This script provides an easy way to securely lock and unlock a folder using LUKS encryption on Linux.
+<p>This bash script provides an easy way to securely lock and unlock a folder using LUKS encryption on Linux.
 The folder acts as a "lock safe" for your sensitive files.
-This script has been tested on Linux.
+This script has been tested on Linux.</p>

 <h2>Features</h2>